Yorkshire Patent Steam Wagon Co.

 The Yorkshire Patent Steam Wagon Co. was a steam wagon manufacturer in Leeds, England.
+The factory was on Pepper Road.
 They produced their first wagon in 1901.
 Their designs had a novel double-ended transverse boiler.
 In 1911 the company's name was changed to Yorkshire Commercial Motor Co., but reverted to Yorkshire Patent Steam Wagon Co. in 1922.
 Steam wagon production ceased in 1937, and the company was finally dissolved in 1993.

 Other local steam vehicle manufacturers were John Fowler & Co., J&H McLaren & Co., and the Mann's Patent Steam Cart and Wagon Company, along with several steam railway engine builders.

+Technical data for the 5/6 ton, 4 ton, and 3.5 ton trucks can be found in the book Commercial Vehicles of Great Britain Volume 2 from 1920 on page 79.